Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 2. Select a branch.

-3. Under Computes, identify the read-only compute endpoint you want to modify, click the compute endpoint menu, and select Edit.
+3. Under Computes, identify the read replica compute you want to modify, and click Edit.

 Delete a read replica